 - 1793 -

-has linked to my page in the footnotes.
-Thanks wiki!!!)
+This Wikipedia page has linked to this page in

 The Dawes Cabin ruins, cabin built c1805,

-Dayton and Abiah Beardsley and was born Sept.
-14th, 1745 at New Milford
+Abiah Beardsley and was born Sept.
+14th, 1745 at New Milford Connecticut and

-Connecticut and died Mar.
+died Mar.
 1st, 1797 at Burford.
-He married Abigail Coggswell
+He married Abigail Coggswell (daughter of

-(daughter of John Coggswell) on April 8th, 1770 at Washington, Litchfield CT.
+John Coggswell) on April 8th, 1770 at Washington, Litchfield CT.
+Abigail was

 It is said that Abraham remained loyal to the King (George III, Eng.) during